 We will of course provide you with samples of all our stocks and advise you on your choice.

 isbns and barcodes

 ISBNs and barcodes are essential basics for any self-publishing author.
+ISBN stands for "International Standard Book Number," which is a number that uniquely identifies published books.
 Linking into a system introduced in the early 70s, an ISBN is your book’s unique identifier and it allows you to take advantage of the internationally recognised cataloguing system.
 It’s easy to get one with St Andrews Press.